-- a. have reached senior status (i.e., completed a minimum of 90 semester units), - have the academic preparation and prerequisites required for entry into the course. - c. gain the consent of the instructor.
+- have reached senior status (i.e., completed a minimum of 90 semester units), - have the academic preparation and prerequisites required for entry into the course, - 3. gain the consent of the instructor.

-Students wishing to use 500-level course work taken during their undergraduate degree toward a master's degree should read the following section on Postgraduate Credit.
+Students wishing to use 500-level coursework taken during their undergraduate degree toward a master's degree should read the following section on Postgraduate Credit.